The LeanMan Lean Manufacturing Simulation KitsThe LeanMan

-Deluxe PLUS HEIJUNKA Lean Factory Simulation Package
+Deluxe PLUS HEIJUNKA Car Factory Simulation

 Package Contents:

 The Car Factory material kit consists of the basic set of toy car materials and all of the presentation materials contained in the Deluxe Kit, plus the extra materials to support the Heijunka mixed-model loop simulation.
+All PowerPoint, WORD, Visio and Excel Files, if used, are provided on USB Drive for your review and to print as needed to supplement your training requirements, in addition to the preprinted materials included in the package.

 All materials are packaged in a single double deep container approximately 16x13x4, or about the size of a brief case, for easy transport and setup.
 The Heijunka Box can be assembled in under 5 minutes.
+Weight of the 4" deep container is approximately 15 lbs.

 "HI-E-JUNE-CA" -- The “Leveling the Waves” presentation presents an alternate way to approach the function of master scheduling and planning for a lean manufacturing environment.